 Inflatable boats are great for any water.
 The type you need depends on what you want to do with it – for example, fishing, water skiing, or cruising with your family.
-“The inflatable boat to use on the lake” is a pretty general question, and there’s no one good answer.
+“The inflatable boat to use on the lake” is a pretty general question, and there’s no one the best answer.

 How to Choose